 In our Acorns Nursery class, we aim to provide a happy, nurturing environment where your child can learn, develop and have fun.
 We offer 15 or 30 hour places plus optional wraparound care from 7.30am to 6pm.
+We offer fully funded spaces or parents can pay fees if their child is not yet eligible for the funded hours.

 Nursery Session Options